-It is sometimes hard to know how to stop worrying.
+It is sometimes hard to stop worrying.
 However, asking yourself certain questions can help put your worries in perspective and find a more effective solution to your problems.

 While worrying can sometimes be useful, often it is a negative, stressful state that does little to improve our situation.
 Worrying excessively can cause mental and physical health problems and it certainly isn’t much fun.
-Unfortunately, though, it can be hard to know how to stop worrying.
+Unfortunately, though, worryng can be a persistent habit and it can be hard to just stop.

 Often we think that worrying helps in some way, but unproductive overthinking never provides a solution.
 Asking questions about your worrying habit can help you to switch from negative, unproductive thinking to a better way to deal with the problems that occur in life.

-To get your worrying habit under control, try asking these 7 questions.
+To stop your worrying habit from ruining your peace of mind, try asking these 7 questions:

 1. Is this a realistic worry?